jtownson/swakka/readme.md

         method = GET,
         operation = Operation[NoParams, StringResponse](
           responses = ResponseValue[String, HNil]("200", "ok"),
           endpointImplementation = _ => complete("pong") // this is the implementation.
-It is a function from n Akka Http Route.
+          // It is a function from NoParams to an Akka Http Route.
         )
       ) ::
         HNil
     )

   // (2) - Swakka will generate
   //       a) a Route for the API.
-This extracts the paths, parameters, headers, etc in your swagger definition and passes them to your implementation.
+  //          This extracts the paths, parameters, headers, etc in your swagger definition
+  //          and passes them to your implementation.
   //       b) a swagger.json.
 This is added to the API route above. val route: Route = RouteGen.openApiRoute(
     api,